TestComplete samples (both built-in and additional) are located in the <Users>\Public\Public Documents\TestComplete 14 Samples folder.

 TestComplete provides access to methods and properties of web page elements.
 To perform desired verification actions, you can create a test that will check properties of web page elements.
-For more information on working with web page elements in tests, see About Testing Web Applications.
+For more information on working with web page elements in tests, see About Testing Web Applications (Default Approach).

 To perform verification actions specified by the Web Accessibility element settings, you can use the

 WebAccessibility.Compare method.
 The method is similar to the web accessibility checkpoint but it allows you to specify what type of message (an error, warning, informative message or no message at all) will be posted to the test log if the verification fails.